 Keep Fido Cool

 Additionally, keeping Fido cool in an area of your home is a safe and effective way to prevent them from overheating.
 A fan or preferably an air-conditioned space can make all the difference.
 Also, you may want to look into creating a DIY cooling pad for your dog.
 Pet owners can place ice cubes into a Ziploc bag and then place the Ziploc bag into an old towel or t-shirt.
 Your pet can safely lay on this t-shirt in order to cool down on a hot summer day.

 We also recommend keeping a towel on hand when spending time outdoors.
 The towel can be soaked in cool water and then used to wet down your dog.
 Additionally, having a spray mist bottle filled with cold water is another great way to ensure that you are keeping your dog's core body temperature at an appropriate level.

 Furthermore, if you’re spending time outdoors buy a water source such as a pool, river, or even sprinklers, encourage your dog to play in the water.
 Of course, make sure that your dog is safe wherever they are playing.

 Be Aware of Health Issues

 Dog owners should always be aware of their pet's health condition and how it may exacerbate in certain elements.
-Health conditions start such as heart disease, diabetes, obesity, and respiratory issues can often cause heat stroke to develop at a faster rate.
+Health conditions start such as heart disease, diabetes, obesity, and respiratory diseases can often cause heat stroke to develop at a faster rate.
 Heat stroke is also substantially more dangerous to dogs with health issues.
 Taking precautionary measures is absolutely imperative.
-Even something as simple as a neighborhood walk in the summer months can prove to be too strenuous for dogs with health conditions.
+Even something as simple as a neighborhood walk in the summer months can prove to be too strenuous for some dogs with underlying health conditions.